Topic design basics

 Good practice guides and tip sheets

 Good practice guides and tip sheets have been developed to support quality in both curriculum design and teaching practice.
 Good practice guides provide a pedagogical overview and tip sheets provide you with practical strategies and ideas for implementation.
-Links to topic design resources are provided below.
-Browse all tip sheets and good practice guides
+Links to teaching-related resources are provided below.

 Designing for learning, including online learning, is not straightforward.
 The 'steps' in the process are more like dance steps that weave around the dance floor, rather than a linear progression from one idea to the next.
 The rationale for the design approach in this section is that designing is a creative, intentional activity that moves from fuzzy to sharp, through the combined processes of inquiry, inspiration and strategising.
 Designing involves a balance of creativity and practical thinking, and maintaining a curiosity about what's possible.
 Some of the approaches and resources will make sense to you and others won't – that's OK.
 Feel free to use or adapt them – or develop your own approach.